ZebrafishHMM2023/ZebrafishHMM2023_CodeAndData/README.md

 ```

 ## Hidden Markov Models
-Hidden Markov Models were computed from a custom implementation which can be found at [here](https://github.com/ZebrafishHMM2023/ZebrafishHMM2023.jl).
+Hidden Markov Models were computed from a custom implementation which can be found at [here](https://github.com/ZebrafishHMM2023/ZebrafishHMM2023.jl/tree/bioRxiv).
-All models infered from the data and used in this work are included in the present repo in `./Models/hmms_20240125.tar.gz` (for multi-fish behavioral experiements), `./Models/longtrajectories_20240202.tar.gz` (for single-fish behavioral experiments), and `./Models/hmms_ARTR_20240620.tar.gz` (for single fish neuroal experiments).
+All models infered from the data and used in this work are included in the present repo in `./Models/hmms_20240125.tar.gz` (for multi-fish behavioral experiements), `./Models/longtrajectories_20240202.tar.gz` (for single-fish behavioral experiments), and `./Models/hmms_ARTR_20240620.tar.gz` (for single fish neuroal experiments), and `.Models/hmms_ARTR_20240620.tar.gz` (for neuronal ARTR data).

 ## Tutorial

 - LJP : [tutorial with holes](https://github.com/EmeEmu/IBIO-Banyuls2023-Python/blob/main/day4_HMMs.ipynb), [solution](https://github.com/EmeEmu/IBIO-Banyuls2023-Python/blob/main/corrections/day4_HMMs_correction.ipynb)
-- ENS : ?????